-According to the Guinness Book of World Records, Nagoya is home to the world’s biggest planetarium, the 35m diameter Brother Earth, part of the fascinating and enjoyable Nagoya City Science Museum, a learning facility and tourist attraction rolled into one.
+According to the Guinness Book of World Records, Nagoya is home to the world’s biggest planetarium, the 35m diameter NTP Planet, part of the fascinating and enjoyable Nagoya City Science Museum, a learning facility and tourist attraction rolled into one.
 Looking like the Death Star from Star Wars from the outside, the Nagoya City Science Museum allows you to watch, touch, think, discover, learn and understand science and technology through a series of displays, shows and experiments.

 Higashiyama Zoo and Botanical Gardens